SWAT Team Member Job Information

 What Does the SWAT Team Do?

 In most cases, SWAT team members are pooled from the ranks of patrol officers, detectives, and even supervisors and sometimes command staff.
 These officers typically serve as SWAT team members as an additional duty to their regular jobs, so that SWAT is not a full-time career in itself.
 When the hot call comes, though, these officers respond as quickly as possible, ready to take whatever action may be necessary.

 SWAT Teams are called to handle situations that regular patrol officers and detectives and investigators aren't equipped or trained to handle.
 Typically, they respond to high-risk calls, such as serving arrest warrants on potentially violent suspects, executing search warrants in significant drug and other contraband cases, hostage rescues, and bringing barricaded suspects into custody.

-Traditionally, SWAT teams served as the primary response to active shooter situations; when these situations occurred, officers would create a perimeter and wait for the SWAT team to make entry.
+Traditionally, SWAT teams served as the primary response to active shooter situations; when these situations occurred, officers would create a perimeter and wait for the SWAT team to make an entry.
 As those situations have proliferated in recent history, police are no longer waiting for SWAT and are instead developing training and tactics to eliminate the threat as quickly as possible to minimize casualties.